GPlates/gplates-web-service/docker/README.md

     ```

 👏👏👏Congratulations!
 At this point, the most basic GPlates Web Service is up and running.
-Now, if you're up for a challenge, read on.
+Now, if you're up for some challenges, read on.

 ## 👉 Use the latest source code from github repository